antoinelucas64/BoxAirbnb/README.md

 ### Domotics by SMS messages

-Based on gammu software, this allows to start/stop relay, by example to shut down power of an appartement when no one live there.
-Shutting down power can in cascade turn off watter by placing an electrovanne in the appartement
+Based on gammu software, this allows to start/stop relay, by example to shut down power of an apartment when no one live there.
+Shutting down power can in cascade turn off water by placing an solenoid valve in the apartment

 ### Door opening by selecting a wifi network with correct password